-Join Scott Simpson for an in-depth discussion in this video What is CentOS?, part of Up and Running with CentOS Linux.
+Join Scott Simpson for an in-depth discussion in this video What is CentOS?, part of Learning CentOS Linux.

 CentOS or the Community ENTerprise Operating System is a popular Linux environment.
 It's derived from and is fully compatible with Red Hat Enterprise Linux.
 And while Red Hat is only available through a subscription service, CentOS is available freely.
 CentOS is community supported.
 Which means that instead of requiring professional service contracts to get help and support.
 Community members ranging from professional software engineers who work for Red Hat, to system administrators in the industry, to Linux enthusiasts around the world, provide support to CentOS users through a variety of means.